SyedMuhammadShubairHyder/Sokoban/README.md

 - Use the control keys to move the player character.
 The player can push a box by moving towards it.

--Plan your moves carefully, as you cannot pull boxes, only push them.
+- Plan your moves carefully, as you cannot pull boxes, only push them.